avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

   > tweets.jsonl
 ```

 However, with this specific project I already have an extensive list of tweet IDs regarding the 2020 election.
 The tweet IDs are setup into folders: 2020-06, 2020-07, 2020-08, 2020-09, 2020-10.
-Each folder contains multiple .txt file which contains about 100,000 tweets: <br>
+Each folder contains multiple .txt file and each .txt file contains about 100,000 tweet IDs <br>

 <p align="center">
     <img src="/images/twitter/text_file.png"/>
 </p>

 <br>
-To hydrate tweet identifiers in twarc by passing a list of ids within a txt file, run in the command line:
+To hydrate tweet identifiers that are contained in a .txt file in twarc, run the command :

     for tweet in t.hydrate(open('ids.txt')):
       print(tweet["text"])